parulnith/What-I-learnt-by-interviewing-numerous-Kaggle-Grandmasters/readme.md

 </div>

-Over the past two years, I have had the opportunity to interview some of the finest Kaggle Grandmasters.
-Not only have I learnt about their journey to the top but I have
+Over the past year, I have had the opportunity to interview some of the finest Kaggle Grandmasters.
+Not only have I learnt about their journey to the top but I have also got a first-hand idea about their journey and their dedication towards their craft.
+The list below is a consolidation of all the interviews that I have conducted so far.
+Some of these interviews are a couple of years old(for instance both Bojan and Rohan are now Grandmasters in all the four categories) and I intend to update them to reflect the latest rankings and status.
+However, their golden advice and their experience holds true today and will always.